Academy ›

 - How customers can access or correct their data (process for opt-out, deletion, data export).

-- Complaints process (how to lodge a privacy complaint, OAIC contact details).
+- Complaints process (how to file a privacy complaint, privacy regulator contact details).

 - Last updated date.